ansontwk/DeepVIC/README.md

     ```

 3. Under `src/utils/paths.py` modify the paths to your local installation of ProtBert BFD.

+    Alternatively, you can specify the path to ProtBert BFD using the `--protbert_path` flag.

 4. Verify that the `DeepVIC.py` can be executed.
     ```bash